jeremy-p-mann/writing/docs/source/math/probability_theory/tables_to_probabilities.rst

 Hello.
 In this lecture, I'd like to describe a construction that goes from things that can be represented in physical memory to a single mathematical abstraction.

-The video represents “things that can be represented in physical memory” as tables while probability distributions are the “single mathematical abstraction”.
+I'll represent "Things that can be represented in memory” as tables while probability distributions will be our “single mathematical abstraction”.

+**1 -> 2**

 Slide 2
 -------

-So I need to produce a probability distribution from the data of a table.
+In short, I need to produce a probability distribution from the data of a table.

+**2 -> 3**

-Probability distributions are precisely defined objects.
-To make my life easier, I will begin by giving a precise definition of a table that's convenient for our discussion.
+Probability distributions have precise definitions.
+Therefore, to make my life easier, I will begin by giving a precise definition of a table that's convenient for our discussion.

 Next, I'll introduce a general probabilistic construction.

-We will then accomplish our goal by applying this construction to tables and then describe the output.
+We will then accomplish our goal by applying this construction to tables and describing the output.

+**3 -> 4**

 To keep this video brief, I won't give much motivation to this construction.
 Suffice it to say that math gives us lots of tools to do things with probability distributions.

+**4 -> 5**

 Slide 3
 -------

 To anchor our discussion, let's review a specific table, called FooBar.

+**5 -> 6**

 This table is indexed by a set, let's call it I, with 4 elements, 0, 1, 2, 3.
 There are two columns, 'foo' and 'bar'.
 In other words the set of columns, let's call it J, has two elements.

+**6 -> 7**

 Note that each row of FooBar is an element of a two dimensional space, R J, the set of J-tuples of real numbers.
 Furthermore we can think of as the set of maps from the set of columns, J to the real numbers.

+**7 -> 8**

 Slide 4
 -------

 So let's see if we can extract a precise definition from this perspective on tables.
-For simplicity, we'll only consider every entry in our table is  float float.
+For simplicity, we'll only consider tables for which every entry is a float.

-A table is the data of:
+In this case, a table is the data of:

-An set of indices, I which parametrizes the rows of the table.
+A set of indices, I, which parametrizes the rows of the table.

+**8 -> 9**

 An set of columns, J

+**9 -> 10**

 Finally, we have the entries of the table, which we can think of as a map from I to the set of J-tuples of real numbers.

-In other words an association of, for every index i, J-many real number x i j.
+In other words an association of, for every index i, which we think of as a pointer to a row, J-many real numbers x i j.

 In the lingua franca of machine learning, I'll call the set of J-tuples of real numbers feature space.
-From this perspective, a table is a map from a set indexing some samples into a feature space.
+From this perspective, a table is a map from a set of samples into a feature space.

 Note that this definition is a "row-centric" definition.